adropofilm/word-of-the-day-skill/README.md

 A case study on the Mycroft AI powered word of the day skill I wrote in 2018.

 ### Description
-Welcome to my case study of the Word of the Day Skill!
+Welcome to my case study of the Word of the Day Skill I implemented in college!
 This skill was intended to leverage [Mycroft](https://github.com/MycroftAI/mycroft-core), the hackable open source voice assistant to provide you the "word of the day" and its definition.
 Current words and definitions come from
 [Dictionary.com.](Dictionary.com)

 ### Table of Contents